Woodward High School (Cincinnati, Ohio): Bond Hill

-In 1953 Woodward High School moved to a new location in Bond Hill, and the older building was designated Abigail Cutter Junior High School until the School for Creative and Performing Arts took over the entire facility in 1977.
-Woodward High School has since moved four times, in addition to opening a secondary campus near its current location on Reading Road.
+In 1953 Woodward High School moved to a new location in Bond Hill at the corner of Reading Road and E. Seymour Avenue, designed to serve the postwar surge in population in the suburbs of Bond Hill, Golf Manor, Roselawn, Hartwell, and Carthage.
+The old downtown building was designated Abigail Cutter Junior High School until the School for Creative and Performing Arts took over the entire facility in 1977.

-Woodward High School won the Ohio High School Athletic Association State Championships for baseball in 1931 and 1945 and for basketball in 1988.

 In August 2006, the City of Cincinnati opened Woodward Career Technical High School, which features a mixture of college-preparatory and vocational education.
 With the new addition, the original campus was now called Woodward Traditional High School.

-In June 2011, demolition of the "Woodward Traditional High School" building was begun and the original 1953 Woodward High School building has now been completely demolished.
-A synthetic turf football field, baseball field, and fieldhouse will be built in place on the 1953 building.